 My academic background includes a BA in Anthropology, an MSc in Archaeological Computing and more recently, an MSc in Web Science.
 More generally, I have worked in the cultural heritage sector for over 10 years designing and implementing strategies for heritage data collection and management, including the development of such resources as ARK (the Archaeological Recording Kit) and Fasti Online.
-I am a self-taught technologist with academic and professional experience in the use of web technologies for the curation and dissemination of heritage information.
+I have academic and professional experience in the use of web technologies for the curation and dissemination of heritage information.
 I am an enthusiastic supporter of the Open Web (open access, open data, open knowledge) and especially enjoy critically engaging with the ways in which both humans and technologies shape what is known about the world.

 For academic purposes feel free to ping me at jessica.ogden[at]soton.ac.uk – otherwise you can find me on the Twitbox.